-The new study shows that ultimately the extinction of the dinosaurs was not a single, brief event.
+The new study shows that ultimately, the extinction of the dinosaurs was not a single, brief event.

 The researchers, led by paleontologist Stephen Brusatte from Columbia University and American Museum of Natural History, argue that large vegetarian dinosaurs like Triceratops were already going through a process of slow extinction during the last 12 million years of the Cretaceous period.

-In contrast, meat-eating dinosaurs (including the terrifying tyrannosaurs) and some species of vegetarian dinosaurs did not enter in phase of gradual extinction, so the impact of the celestial body triggered their sudden destruction (except for the flying dinosaurs that survived after the cataclysmic event).
+In contrast, meat-eating dinosaurs (including the terrifying tyrannosaurs) and some species of vegetarian dinosaurs did not enter the phase of gradual extinction, so the impact of the celestial body triggered their sudden destruction (except for the flying dinosaurs that survived after the cataclysmic event).

-The previous studies were based almost exclusively on estimation of changes in the number of dinosaur species through time.
+The previous studies were based almost exclusively on the estimation of changes in the number of dinosaur species through time.

-The basic biological rule is that if a species has a growing variety of body shapes, then this species has an evolutionary advantage for survival in changing ecosystems, while in the opposite case it is under threat of extinction.
+The basic biological rule is that if a species has a growing variety of body shapes, then this species has an evolutionary advantage for survival in changing ecosystems, while in the opposite case, it is under threat of extinction.

-Thus, the researchers estimated seven large groups of dinosaurs that totally included about 150 different species (incidentally, as pointed out by scientists at the end of the Cretaceous period there were hundreds of dinosaur species, among which there were significant differences in size, shape and nutrition).
+Thus, the researchers estimated seven large groups of dinosaurs that totally included about 150 different species (incidentally, as pointed out by scientists at the end of the Cretaceous period there were hundreds of dinosaur species, among which there were significant differences in size, shape, and nutrition).